ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 nda17 = t2[[1]]
 ```

-As a last step we can save the data in R's native format.
+As a last step we can save the data in R's native file format.

 ```r
 saveRDS(nda17, "nda17.Rds")